lowRISC/opentitan/sw/device/silicon_creator/rom_ext/doc/si_val.md

 The key manager will be moved to the final state so that no creator or intermediate stages may be accessed by owner code.

-The end state of the key manager is `kKeymgrStateOwnerKey` for this configuration.
+The end state of the key manager is `kScKeymgrStateOwnerKey` for this configuration.